spacemeshos/smapp-lite/TestCases.md

 5. Verify that users can modify the derivation path and that it accepts valid BIP-32 paths only.
 6. Verify that the "Create SingleSig account automatically" checkbox is visible and functional.
 7. Ensure that this checkbox is checked by default.
-8. Verify that the "Import Public Key" button is enabled only when all required fields (Name and Derivation Path) are filled in and the ledger device is connected.
+8. Verify that the "Import Public Key" button is enabled only when all required fields (Name and Derivation Path) are filled in.
+9. Ensure that that clicking the "Import Public Key" button when the ledger is NOT connected, opens a "Connect to Ledger Device" modal.
+10. Ensure the process leaves no products if the ledger is NOT succesfully connected.
-9. Ensure that clicking the "Import Public Key" button successfully imports the public key from the Ledger and adds it to the list of available keys.
+11. Ensure that clicking the "Import Public Key" button when the ledger is connected, successfully imports the public key from the Ledger and adds it to the list of available keys.
-10.
+12. Confirm that the imported keys are correct, and match those in the leger.

 ## Backup Mnemonics